-The three Local Heritage Assets on the site identified in Policy NP4 should be retained and made ready for occupation prior to the occupation of 50% of any housing permitted on site.
-Proposals for the employment or institutional use of heritage assets will be supported.
-Where it can be demonstrated there is no demand for either B1 or D1 uses, then residential conversion (C3) of the Local Heritage Assets would be supported.
+A.The three Local Heritage Assets on the site identified in Policy NP4 shall be retained and made ready for occupation prior to the occupation of 50% of any housing permitted on site.
+Employment or institutional use of the Local Heritage Assets is encouraged.
+Where it can be demonstrated there is no demand for either B1 or D1 uses, then residential conversion (C3) of the Local Heritage Assets would be permitted.